 Crystallography - Optimize your protein crystallization

-Once uncommon, protein crystallography has increasingly become more present in current research.
-Whether it is reagents that improve your crystals, screens for testing out different protein crystallization conditions, or well-plates and storage pucks, Molecular Dimensions is the brand for your crystallography needs!
+Once uncommon, protein crystallography has become much more present in current research.
+Whether it is reagents that improve your crystals, screens for testing out different protein crystallization conditions, or well-plates and storage pucks, Molecular Dimensions is the brand for your structural biology needs!

 Continue reading for an introduction to some of Molecular Dimension's new and interesting products!

 The first step in preparing your sample is to understand the stability of your protein and optimize the buffer.
 Molecular Dimensions offers four protein stability screens that use the ThermoFluor® assay.
 These two screens are complementary to one another (they can be ordered together in the Protein Stability Combo Kit, cat-no. MD1-103).

 The Durham pH Screen deconvolutes buffer molecule and pH effects for a borad range of molecules (28 different buffers) and pH (4-11).

 The Durham Salt Screen uses more than 30 different salts, including a range of lanathanides, to allow discrimination between different anions and cations as well as revealing the effects of ionic strength.